Business routes of U.S. Route 287 in Texas: Vernon

-Business U.S. Highway 287-F (BUS US 287-F) is a short loop business route located entirely in Vernon.
+Business U.S. Highway 287-F (Bus.
+US 287-F) is located in Vernon.
 The 5.596 mi highway is known as College Drive when concurrent with US 70, Hillcrest Drive as a stand-alone road, and Wilbarger Street while concurrent with Loop 488.
 Most of the route's course is concurrent with Loop 488, which passes directly through downtown Vernon.
 This was designated as Texas State Highway Spur 417 on October 15, 1965, but was changed to the current business designation on June 21, 1990.